-- 1. Any student who is repeating a course (except if the grade for that course was "W") is not permitted to register during Advance Registration and must register on a space available basis no earlier than the first day of classes. - 2.
+- 1. See Repeating a class-Registration Restrictions for more information. - 2.
 Courses designated "Repeatable for Credit" may be repeated even though the original grade was "C" or better. - 3.
 The policies regarding repetition of courses with Grade Forgiveness or Grade Averaging (as described below) apply only to courses taken and repeated at SJSU.